KunjShah95/odoo-hackathon-final/README.md

   - Map auto-fitting the route.
   - Dashboard Smart Suggestions combining AI text + nearby places + weather.
   - Collaborator invite and public share toggle.
+  - Calendar view: click a day to see trips, update start/end inline, and persist.
+  - Budget view: see Planned vs Recorded vs Remaining, edit category budgets, and watch expenses affect totals.

+PWA/service worker

+- The service worker is set to activate immediately on updates to avoid stale UI (e.g., removed banners).
+- If you ever see outdated UI, hard refresh or clear site data to force a fresh cache.

+Troubleshooting

+- Port 5173 in use: Vite will auto-pick a new port (check terminal output).
+- Health check shows db=false: verify DATABASE_URL and that PostgreSQL is reachable.
+- 401/Forbidden on budgets: only the trip owner can edit budgets; collaborators can view.
+- Expenses not visible to collaborators: ensure they’re added via Collaborators; then expenses list includes all trip entries.

 ## License